Frequently Asked Questions Regarding Our ELLs & ESL/Bilingual ProgramAre all the students in bilingual education immigrants?

 On average, how long does it take to become proficient in English?

 According to Jim Cummins and his research on language acquisition, he states that English language learners who had no formal instruction in their home countries, needed 7 to 10 years of instruction in English to reach grade level.
 English language learners who had two to three years of formal schooling in their home countries and who entered schools in the United States between the ages of 8-12 needed 5 to 7 years of instruction in English to reach grade level.
+In VVSD, the average EL meets/exceeds in PARCC after 7 years of being identified as EL.

 What does Limited English Proficient (LEP) mean?